wodby/php/README.md

 > - "-" - Not exists in this version
     > Some extensions may not be available in [`-dev`](#-dev) images

-Extensions xdebug, blackfire and xhprof disabled by default.
+Extensions xdebug and xhprof disabled by default.

 * sqlsrv extension has no arm64 support because the driver has no support for linux/arm64